unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/gas-fees.md

 executing a certain smart contract can be fixed and adjusted by setting the price of Gas.

-**Gas Optimization:** Smart contract execution cost more Gas than necessary, and therefore the creators or users will be overcharged.
+**Gas optimization:** Smart contract execution cost more Gas than necessary, and therefore the creators or users will be overcharged.
 To avoid wasting money, there are various best-practice programming rules that developers can follow in [Solidity](https://docs.soliditylang.org/en/v0.8.2/) or